Okay, so now you know “What if?” thinking has to go. But how do you make that happen?

 Yes, “Silly Statement” is a “silly”, very unprofessional, untechnical sounding name – but that’s the point.
 It’s supposed to be.

-The point is to downplay the “seriousness” you are feeling.
+The point is to downplay the “seriousness” you are currently feeling and obsessing about.
 It is my belief that 90% of anxiety is completely ridiculous and the sooner you become comfortable with that idea, the better off you’ll be.

 Let me give you some examples: